raspiblitz/raspiblitz/FAQ.md

 ## My blockchain data is corrupted - what can I do?

 You could try to re-index, but that can take some very long time - multiple days or even weeks.
+But there are other options:

+1. Copy Blockchain from another Computer

-Another option would be to delete the old blockchain and get a new one.
+You can delete the old blockchain and get a new one.
 See for details the FAQ question: [I have the full blockchain on another computer.
 How do I copy it to the RaspiBlitz?](FAQ.md#i-have-the-full-blockchain-on-another-computer-how-do-i-copy-it-to-the-raspiblitz).
 And even if you are not able to delete the data, first rename the undeletable folders and then follow the instructions.

+2. Re-Torrent download prepared Blockchain

+You can also start a new Torrent-Download and replace the old blockchain with a new download once its finished.
+Go to terminal and run script `/mnt/hdd/50torrentHDD.sh`

+3. Backup LND Data, make fresh Blitz, Replay LND Data

+You can backup your channel and wallet data, make a complete fresh RaspiBlitz and after that one is setup you replace the LND data with your old one.
 Also make sure to check again on your power supply - it needs to deliver equal or more then 3A and should deliver a stable current.
-If you think your HDD is degrading - maybe this is a good time to replace it.
-See for details the FAQ question: [How can I recover my coins from a failing RaspiBlitz?](FAQ.md#how-can-i-recover-my-coins-from-a-failing-raspiblitz)
+If you think your HDD or SD card is degrading - maybe this is a good time to replace.
+See for details the FAQ question: [How can I recover my coins from a failing RaspiBlitz?](FAQ.md#how-can-i-recover-my-coins-from-a-failing-raspiblitz)*